Journal article

 Abstract

-BACKGROUND AND OBJECTIVE: Growth failure in homozygous beta-thalassaemia has been recognized for many years, and has persisted despite major treatment advances.
+Background and objective: Growth failure in homozygous β-thalassaemia has been recognized for many years, and has persisted despite major treatment advances.
 In this cross-sectional study, sitting and standing height were measured to determine whether growth failure was disproportionate.
-DESIGN: Patient data were analysed in three age groups, 2-10 years, 11-18 years and 19 and over.
+Design: Patient data were analysed in three age groups, 2-10 years, 11-18 years and 19 and over.
 Sitting height and subischial leg length were also determined in a cohort of parents (n = 19) and normal Greek adolescents (n = 32).
-PATIENTS AND MEASUREMENTS: Of the known 156 patients with homozygous beta-thalassaemia in the State of Victoria, 154 (98.7%) attend our institution.
-Sitting and standing heights ..
+Patients and measurements: Of the known 156 patients with homozygous P-thalassaemia in the State of Victoria, 154 (98.7%) attend our institution.
+Sitting and standing heights were m..

 View full abstract